-The Brightspot: After successfully replatforming the Museum Network in less than 90 days, Sotheby’s decided to migrate its flagship corporate site from Adobe AEM to Brightspot.
-Project highlights include:
+After successfully launching the Museum Network in less than 90 days, Sotheby’s migrated its flagship corporate site from AEM to Brightspot.

-- Sotheby's can produce and present content in multiple languages easily, with corresponding URLs and metadata, greatly improving quality of life for the editorial team.
+- Sotheby's can now easily produce and present content in multiple languages with corresponding URLs and metadata.

-- Editors can now manage millions of digital assets efficiently with the ability to access and organize a broad set of content using the built-in digital asset manager.
+- Editors are able to efficiently manage millions of assets using the built-in digital asset manager, which gives them the ability to access and organize a broad set of content.

-- The ability to search and find content quickly based upon associated metadata, descriptions, and related images with Brightspot’s powerful search functionality.
+- Brightspot’s powerful search functionality allows users to find content quickly based on associated metadata, descriptions, and related images.